-- Item 132 was introduced to the MBS in 2007 with the intention of supporting patients with chronic and complex conditions through the creation of a comprehensive management plan by consultant specialists that would enable ongoing management by the referring practitioner (usually the patient's GP). - In the past five years, there has been rapid growth in use of item 132 (12 per cent compound annual growth rate).
-Evidence suggests that the item is not being used for the development of a management plan for use by the referring practitioner.
-While in 2016-17, 41 per cent of patients who received a complex plan did not visit the referring practitioner in the following six months6.
+2016-17, 41 per cent of patients who received a complex plan did not visit the referring practitioner in the following six months.
 Feedback received during consultation queried the proportion of consumers that receive treatment from the consultant specialist rather than the GP.
-In 2017-18, 26 per cent of patients did not visit either the GP or the consultant specialist within six months of receiving a complex plan7. - The Committee considered the option of keeping these items in the MBS with new claiming restrictions (stipulating that it must be requested by the referring practitioner and not initiated by the consultant specialist) and with a recommended schedule fee set relative to one of the longer standard time-tiered attendance items.
+In 2017-18, 26 per cent of patients did not visit either the GP or the consultant specialist within six months of receiving a complex plan.

+- The Committee considered the option of keeping these items in the MBS with new claiming restrictions (stipulating that it must be requested by the referring practitioner and not initiated by the consultant specialist) and with a recommended schedule fee set relative to one of the longer standard time-tiered attendance items.
 However, no strong rationale was brought forward as to why these items represented a unique, discrete service that could not be performed under the new time-tiered items. - The Committee also notes that management plans should be additive and synergistic, building on the initial plan that was created, rather than being separately created and existing as a stand-alone entity.
 Specifically, it was noted that the consultant specialist should build upon a consumer's General Practice Management Plan (where one is in place) and relate directly to the patient's goals.

-6 Medicare data 2016-17
+&lt;sup>5 Medicare data 2016-17

-7 Medicare data 2017-18
+&lt;sup>7 Medicare data 2017-18